c4dt/omniledger/dynacred/DYNACRED.md

 ![ByzCoin overview](dynacred-bc-overview.png)

-*   ByzCoin blockchain: a set of nodes come to a consensus every n seconds on what the new _global state_ of the chain
+* ByzCoin blockchain: a set of nodes come to a consensus every n seconds on what the new _global state_ of the chain should be.
-*   should be.
 The global state consists of instances.
-Every instance: is linked to a contract defining what actions can
+Every instance:
-*   be done (with a few exceptions like signer counters that don’t have a contract attached) has a darc attached to it
+    * is linked to a contract defining what actions can be done (with a few exceptions like signer counters that don’t have a contract attached)
-*   that defines the rules to execute the available actions has data that is stored in all nodes User accounts are a set
+    * has a darc attached to it that defines the rules to execute the available actions
+    * has data that is stored in all nodes
-*   of different instances linked together as described in the rest of this document.
-One difference from other
-*   blockchains is the possibility to easily use different devices with separated keys that can be revoked on a
+* User accounts are a set of different instances linked together as described in the rest of this document.
+One difference from other blockchains is the possibility to easily use different devices with separated keys that can be revoked on a per-device basis.
-*   per-device basis.

 ### Contracts and Instances

-Similar to Ethereum, the global state of the ByzCoin network is a key/value storage where the value of a given key can evolve.
+Similar to Ethereum, the global state of the ByzCoin network is a key/value storage where the value associated to a given key can evolve.
 This is different from Bitcoin, where every UTXO has only two states: spent and unspent.

 Every key/value is called an instance in ByzCoin, as it is tied to a contract.
 It is similar to the object-oriented
 naming: every class (a ByzCoin contract) can be instantiated in multiple objects (a ByzCoin key/value entry).